pdn4kd/pdn4kd.github.io/pubs.md

 ["TESS Delivers Five New Hot Giant Planets Orbiting Bright Stars from the Full-frame Images"](https://ui.adsabs.harvard.edu/abs/2021AJ....161..194R/), a "Cargo-ship paper" in Joey Rodriguez's terms.
 (Admittedly this was just collecting data for TOI-1601 b.
 I probably count as an experienced operator for our 0.8 m telescope)

+["Another Shipment of Six Short-Period Giant Planets from TESS"](https://ui.adsabs.harvard.edu/abs/2022arXiv220505709R/abstract), a second "cargo-ship paper" with Joey Rodriguez as the lead author.
+In this case, my data collection was for TOI-2025 b.

 ["EarthFinder Probe Mission Concept Study: Characterizing nearby stellar exoplanet systems with Earth-mass analogs for future direct imaging"](https://ui.adsabs.harvard.edu/abs/2020arXiv200613428P/abstract), since an orbital RV survey may work better(!) than the ground-based ones that have been my primary focus.

 ["The Habitable Exoplanet Observatory (HabEx) Mission Concept Study Final Report"](https://ui.adsabs.harvard.edu/abs/2020arXiv200106683G/abstract), a mission like HabEx (or LUVOIR) is of course the mid-term goal for a lot of astronomers.
 A very large mission that could well give us photometry (and in some cases low resolution spectroscopy and even maps) of earth-like worlds.